-During the 2022 growing season, Bayer representatives did not receive any complaint related to MON 810 target pest efficacy.
-As in previous years, a survey has been performed in Spain among the Asociación Nacional de Obtentores Vegetales (ANOVE, the National Breeder Association in Spain) and member companies commercializing MON 810 maize, to have an overview of the farmer complaint schemes (ANOVE, 2022).
-The effectiveness of the system was demonstrated because a total of 614 complaints were received related to any issue with maize seeds or maize cultivation (GM and non-GM).
-Only one complaint was received claiming to be related to the efficacy of MON 810.
-The complaint initially reported by the farmer as poor efficacy performance of MON 810 was further investigated and it was found that the reason for the low efficacy was not related to the MON 810 performance, but to a mixing of MON 810 seeds with conventional maize seeds.
-The high number of complaints received related to maize cultivation in general indicate that this communication route is well-established within the farming community.
+During the 2023 growing season, Bayer representatives did not receive any complaint related to MON 810 target pest efficacy.
+As in previous years, a survey has been performed in Spain among the Asociación Nacional de Obtentores Vegetales (ANOVE, the National Breeder Association in Spain)40 and member companies commercializing MON 810 maize, to have an overview of the farmer complaint schemes (ANOVE, 2023).
+The effectiveness of the system was demonstrated because a total of 800 complaints were received related to any issue with maize seeds or maize cultivation (GM and non-GM).
+No complaint was received claiming to be related to the efficacy of MON 810.
+The high number of total complaints received related to maize cultivation in general indicate that this communication route is well-established within the farming community.